Connect to AI series · Part 16 of 59

 }Free plan includes 3 servers.
 Upgrade to Pro for unlimited →

-Turn Backstage into an MCP server.
-AI agents can search the software catalog, check TechDocs, and query ownership from Claude, Cursor, or Windsurf.
+Turn Apache Airflow into an MCP server.
+AI agents can check DAG runs, inspect task failures, and query pipeline metrics from Claude or Cursor.

 See how DataFaucet compares